Marcus Aemilius Lepidus (consul 78 BC)

 Marcus Aemilius Lepidus (c.
 121 – 77 BC) was a Roman statesman and general.
 After the death of Lucius Cornelius Sulla, he joined or instigated a rebellion against the Sullan regime, demanding a consecutive term as consul late in his year and, when refused, marching on Rome.
 Lepidus' forces were defeated in a battle near the Milvian Bridge and he fled to Sardinia.
-He was the father of the triumvir Lepidus and of the Lucius Aemilius Lepidus Paullus who was consul in 50 BC.
+He was the father of the triumvir Lepidus and of Lucius Aemilius Lepidus Paullus who was consul in 50 BC.

 Early career

 During the Social War, Lepidus fought in northern Italy under Pompey Strabo, who was consul in 89 BC.
 He was probably aedile while Sulla was in Greece fighting the First Mithridatic War.
 By 82 BC, he had joined Sulla's side in the civil war; that year, or perhaps early in the next year, he may have captured the city of Norba in Latium.
 Some time, during Sulla's dictatorship, he held the praetorship.
 T R S Broughton, in Magistrates of the Roman Republic, dates this to 81 BC, a proposition with which T Corey Brennan agreed in Praetorship in the Roman Republic.
 Sulla's proscriptions made Lepidus a fortune.

 After his praetorship, Lepidus became propraetorian governor of Sicily, dated 80 BC.
 While Cicero, in the Verrines, blackens Lepidus' reputation as governor, these orations were written after Lepidus' dishonourable death in a context where it would have been difficult to separate invective against Lepidus and flattery for his successors from the truth.
 Regardless, it seems that his behaviour in Sicily was sufficient to prompt a prosecution by Metellus Nepos and Metellus Celer, men then in their youth.
 However, that the prosecution was dropped rapidly and without consequence for Lepidus' career – he was almost immediately elected consul – indicates either that the Metelli's case was weak or that Lepidus was too popular (possibly for his ability to successfully ship Sicilian grain to Rome) to be defeated in the courts.